 Beat in the eggs.
 If the recipe calls for more than one, add eggs one at a time, beating on medium speed after each addition until all of the streaks of egg have disappeared.

 Tip: Many recipes for baked goods call for eggs at room temperature, just like the butter.
 If you're relying on eggs for some leavening in your baking recipes, eggs will incorporate more air into your batter if they are not refrigerator-cold.
 Let eggs stand on the counter for 30 minutes before using them.

 Beat in as much flour as you can with the electric mixer.
 Some handheld mixers begin to strain when the dough becomes too stiff (you'll hear the motor slowing and working harder).
 Don't burn out the mixer; switch to a wooden spoon.

 If you are using a handheld mixer, you likely will need to stir in the last of the flour with a wooden spoon or heavy-duty scraper.
-Stir in a little flour at a time.
-It keeps the flour from puffing out of the bowl in a cloud and making a mess.
+Stir in a little flour at a time to keep the flour in the bowl and not all over the counter.
 This also prevents pockets of flour from forming in the dough.
 Stir just until all of the flour is incorporated.
 If you overmix the cookie dough, the finished cookies may be tough.
-Stir in any remaining ingredients such as oats, nuts, or chocolate pieces.
+Stir in any remaining ingredients such as oats, nuts, and/or chocolate pieces.